 If you used a video recorder to document family memories in the 1970s, 80s, and 90s, you need to digitize those memories as soon as possible.
 Not only will it get harder to find a compatible player to watch them, but if you keep your VHS tapes, the videos will deteriorate over time.
 Modern technology can preserve and enhance your VHS tapes, but you need to take the first steps to digitize your family memories before it’s too late.
-Here are a few reasons to digitize videotapes and why you should start this project now.
+Here are a few reasons to digitize videotapes, whether it’s on your own or through a video transfer service, and why you should start this project now.

 1. VHS Tapes Degrade Over Time